 During August 2004, we amended and restated our committed revolving credit agreement to increase the facility from \$400.0 million to \$500.0 million, to extend the term to August 6, 2009 and to make certain other changes.
 The interest rates on this facility are based on a spread above LIBOR.
-No advances were outstanding under this facility at March 31, 2008 (December 31, 2007- \$nil).
+No advances were outstanding under this facility at March 31, 2008 (December 31, 2007-\$nil).
 Interest rates on the facility are based on a spread above LIBOR, and averaged nil% during the first quarter of 2008 as there were no advances outstanding at March 31, 2008 (March 31, 2007 - nil%).
 As amended, the agreement contains certain financial covenants.
 These covenants generally provide that consolidated debt to capital shall not exceed the ratio (the "Debt to Capital Ratio") of 0.35:1 and that the consolidated net worth (the "Net Worth Requirements") of RenaissanceRe and Renaissance Reinsurance shall equal or exceed \$1.0 billion and \$500.0 million, respectively, subject to certain adjustments under certain circumstances in the case of the Debt to Capital Ratio and certain grace periods in the case of the Net Worth Requirements, all as more fully set forth in the agreement.
 We have the right, subject to certain conditions, to increase the size of this facility to \$600.0 million.

 In the fourth quarter of 2005 our consolidated joint venture, DaVinciRe, raised \$320.6 million of equity capital.
 The capital was funded by new and existing investors, including \$50.0 million contributed by us.
 In conjunction with the transaction, we modified the DaVinciRe shareholders agreement and provided new and existing shareholders with certain new rights.
 The second amended and restated shareholders agreement provides DaVinciRe shareholders, excluding us, with certain redemption rights, which allow each shareholder to notify DaVinciRe of such shareholder's desire for DaVinciRe to repurchase up to half of such shareholder's aggregate number of shares held.
 Any share repurchases are subject to certain limitations, as described in the second amended and restated shareholders agreement, such as limiting the aggregate of all share repurchase requests to 25% of DaVinciRe's capital in any given year and subject to ensuring all applicable regulatory requirements are met.
-If the total shareholder requests exceed 25% of DaVinciRe's capital, the number of shares repurchased will be reduced among the repurchase shares.
-The repurchase prior ata, based on the amounts desired to be repurchased.
-Shareholders must notify DaVinciRe before March 1 of each year, if they desire to have DaVinciRe repurchase price will be made by April 1 of the following year, following delivery of the audited financial statements for the year in which the repurchase will be effective.
+If the total shareholder requests exceed 25% of DaVinciRe's capital, the number of shares repurchased will be reduced among the requesting shareholders pro rata, based on the amounts desired to be repurchased.
+Shareholders must notify DaVinciRe before March 1 of each year, if they desire to have DaVinciRe repurchase shares.
+The repurchase price will be GAAP book value as of the end of the year in which the shareholder notice is given, and the repurchase will be effective as of such date.
+Payment will be made by April 1 of the following year, following delivery of the audited financial statements for the year in which the repurchase was effective.
 The repurchase price will be subject to a true-up for development on outstanding loss reserves after settlement of all claims relating to the applicable years.
 In addition, as of March 31, 2008, certain shareholders had put in repurchase notices on or before the March 1, 2008 repurchase notice date.
 The repurchase notice was for shares with a GAAP book value of \$256.3 million at December 31, 2007.
-We did not submit any of our shares for repurchase.
+We di